dduneau/website/content/authors/PMichalak/index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: "used mathematical models to show that seminal fluid proteins in Drosophila can benefit female reproduction and attenuate sexual conflict, rather than being tools of male manipulation."
+bio: ""

 # Interests to show in About widget
-#interests:
+interests: "used mathematical models to show that seminal fluid proteins in Drosophila can benefit female reproduction and attenuate sexual conflict, rather than being tools of male manipulation."

 # Education to show in About widget